Best Social Media Scheduling Tools in 2026 (Tested)

 What's the difference between scheduling software and social media management tools?

 Social media scheduling software focuses on content planning and auto-publishing—helping you schedule posts in advance.
 Management tools include scheduling plus social listening, inbox management, analytics, and team collaboration.
-Tools like Hootsuite and Sprout Social are full management platforms; Buffer and Later are primarily social media schedulers.
+Tools like Hootsuite and Sprout Social are full management platforms; Planable and Later are primarily social media schedulers.
 PostEverywhere bridges both with scheduling, AI content, and analytics.

 How many posts should I schedule per week?